usuaero/Pylot/docs/source/creating_input_files.md

 As mentioned above, this model relies on a set of equations given by Phillips.
 The inputs to this set of equations are the aerodynamic coefficients described below.
 These are all contained within a key called "coefficients".

 >**"coefficients" : dict**
 >>Aerodynamic coefficients and dreivatives describing the behavior of the aircraft at small perturbations from the given reference state.
-Note that damping derivatives are defined relative to the body-fixed axes, rather than stability axes.
+Note that aerodymanic moments and damping derivatives are defined relative to the body-fixed axes, rather than stability axes.
 All coefficients use the traditional definition of dynamic pressure:
 >>
 >>q = 0.5\*rho\*V^2
 >>
->>**"CD_ref" : float**
->>>Drag coefficient at the reference condition.
+>>For a full explanation and derivation of the aerodynamic model used here, see Hunsaker and Thurgood, "Aerodynamic Model and Trim Algorithm for Fixed-Wing Aircraft", *AIAA SciTech Conference*, 2021 (not yet published).
 >>
+>>**"CL0" : float**
+>>>Lift coefficient at zero angle of attack, sideslip, angular rates, and control deflections.
+>>
 >>**"CL,a" : float**
 >>>Lift slope.
+>>
+>>**"CL,a_hat" : float**
+>>>Derivative of lift with respect to vertical acceleration.
+>>
+>>**"CL,q" : float**
+>>>Derivative of lift coefficient with respect to pitching rate.
 >>
 >>**"CD0" : float**
 >>>Drag coefficient at zero-lift